From Classic to Modern, any architectural detail can be achieved with Duragutter

 Duragutter on This Old House™

 Duragutter was pleased to be selected by This Old House for their Victorian restoration project.
-The goal was to restore some of the original trim details that had been removed over the years.
+The goal was to restore the historic gutter details that had been removed over the years.

 We used the OG profile gutter to seamlessly connect to the rake molding that goes up the gable ends of the house.
 The video explains traditional gutter/cornice details, and shows how the system works.